 Various motions of the weight-shift microlight aircraft can potentially disturb the wind measurement.
-For comparison with the wind power spectra we assess potential resonance from the engine or propeller of the WSMA, as well as the natural frequencies of trike and wing.
-Transverse and especially vertical to the WSMA body, accelerations of the five hole probe agree well with measurements from the inertial navigation system up to a frequency of 2-3 Hz (Fig. 1).
-Beyond that the acceleration measurements at the 5HP continue to follow the pattern of INS accelerations, though are slightly enhanced.
-This is expected, since the 5HP has a longer lever (≈ 0.5 m) with respect to the

-- 5 centre of rotation, i.e. the hangpoint of wing and trike.
-Consequently the acceleration amplitudes are higher at the 5HP, which is also accounted in the lever arm correction of the wind measurement.
-Beyond that spectral energy peaks at 30 and 45 Hz.
-These peaks are likely to be associated with harmonics from the engine and propeller, rotating at \approx 100 Hz and \approx 30 Hz, respectively.
-Because the -3 dB point (20 Hz) of the 5HP's - 10 low-pass filter is lower than the data acquisition's Nyquist frequency (50 Hz), aliasing of the wind measurement is however not a problem.
-For the acceleration component longitudinal to the WSMA, the 5HP pattern is enhanced compared to the INS.
-This is surprising, since it is the axis of plug- and socket connection between INS and 5HP, i.e. the axis with the least margin for resonance.
-We speculate that the reason for the - observed difference lies in the fixture of the acceleration sensor in the 5HP, rather than in the mounting of the 5HP against the INS.
+For comparison with the wind power spectra, we assess potential resonance from the engine or propeller of the WSMA, as well as the natural frequencies of trike and wing.
+Transverse and especially vertical to the WSMA body, accelerations of the fivehole probe agree well with measurements from the global positioning system/inertial measurement unit up to a frequency of 2-3 Hz (Fig. 1).
+At higher frequencies, the acceleration measurements at the 5HP continue to follow the pattern of GPS/IMU accelerations, though are slightly enhanced.
+This is expected, since the 5HP has a longer lever $(\approx 0.5 \text{ m})$ with respect to the centre of rotation, i.e. the hang point of wing and trike.
+Consequently, the acceleration amplitudes are higher at the 5HP, which is accounted for in the lever arm correction of the wind measurement.
+The spectral peaks at 30 and 45 Hz are likely to be associated with harmonics from the engine and propeller, rotating at $\approx 100 \, \text{Hz}$ and ≈ 30 Hz, respectively.
+Because the -3 dB point (20 Hz) of the 5HP's low-pass filter is lower than the data acquisition's Nyquist frequency (50 Hz), aliasing of the wind measurement is however not a problem.
+For the acceleration component longitudinal to the WSMA, the 5HP pattern is enhanced compared to the GPS/IMU.
+This is surprising, since it is the axis of plug- and socket connection between GPS/IMU and 5HP, i.e. the axis with the least margin for resonance.
+We speculate that the reason for the observed difference lies in the fixture of the acceleration sensor in the 5HP, rather than in the mounting of the 5HP against the GPS/IMU.
 This could also partially explain the slightly enhanced energy in the 5HP transverse and vertical acceleration spectra.
 The spectral behaviour of the wing acceleration measurements is different to those of the trike.
-It displays a distinct peak around 0.7 Hz, which is only present in the transverse compo- - nent of the trike measurements.
+It displays a distinct peak around 0.7 Hz, which is only present in the transverse component of the trike measurements.
 It can be understood as the wing's natural frequency, i.e. its inertia.
 In Sect.
 3.3 the spectral characteristics of the wind measurement are related to these properties.